begopla/find-a-market/README.md

 # MERN Boilerplate

 This is a MERN stack application boilerplate.
-The client is using Vite and server is using JWT auth
+The client is using CRA and the server is using Express and JWT auth

 ## Setting up